Why Data Virtualization is Easy with FeatureBase

 What is FeatureBase?

 FeatureBase enables real-time analytics and AI initiatives by automatically extracting features from data and storing them in a concise, optimized format specifically designed around making features individually analyzable and accessible.
-Purpose-built for data science, this feature-first approach makes model-ready data reusable across the organization, without the need to pre-process data.
+Purpose-built for data science, this feature-oriented approach makes model-ready data reusable across the organization, without the need to pre-process data.

 The Tipping Point: